 I’m very sorry for any confusion this may have caused.

 Leontine de Hert – The last line was inadvertently deleted from the chart.
 When I charted it, it was there, but along the lines it was deleted.
 Please stitch the bottom line as the stitched model shows.
+Arrows on the right hand side of the chart should be pointing to the left as shown in the model.
 Also, the dimensions on the back page are more accurate than those on the inside page, although I did do an actual measurement to achieve those listed inside.
+Since hand-dyed fabric is known to shrink, this accounts for the discrepancy between calculated and actual measurement.

 Elizeabeth Bordman – Aphrodite’s love is Adonis.
 This will make more sense when you read the inside description of the piece.
 Otherwise, no errors have been reported that pertain to the actual chart.